 External DFWs – Bilateral between Québec and other governments

 Differential fee waivers are also available from a number of external sources, including the Ministère de l'Enseignement supérieur, Recherche et Science (MESRS).
 Please note that the Québec government grants differential fee waivers to staff and dependants of consulates, foreign government offices, international governmental organizations, non-governmental organizations, refugees, immigrants with a work permit containing the case type 07, 08, 20, 22, 23 or 26 with the name of an employer and location that is necessarily situated in Québec, and to students in MESRS-approved inter-university exchanges.

 A certain number of citizens from countries whose governments have entered into agreements on tuition fees with Québec may be exempted from the supplemental tuition fees normally required of international students.
 All French citizens and a limited number of citizens from other countries who have established such agreements are eligible for such exemptions.

 For more information on how to qualify for differential fee waivers under these provisions, please see this document: Politique relative aux droits de scolarité exigés des étudiantes et étudiants étrangers par les universités du Québec, at the MESRS website.

 - Determine whether there are bilateral exemptions for your country, by consulting the list of countries that have established such agreements.

 - If your country or affiliated agency has a bilateral exemption, contact the appropriate authority for the country or agency.
-More information can be found at the MEL website.
+More information can be found at the MESRS website.